KnlnKS/CISC204-Model-Group-105/README.md

 ## Requirements
 * Node.js and NPM/Yarn
   * Needed as database/damage calculator is only available as a npm package
-* Ubuntu as OS or WSL
-  * Error with requirements library run running on windows.
-  * Note: This branch is run of 2 ways to run the program.
-Try the other if this one doesn't work

 ## Structure
 * `documents`: Contains folders for both of your draft and final submissions.
 README.md files are included in both.
 * `documents/teams`: Folders containing Pokemon Team Data.
 There is markdown located there explaining how to make custom teams.
 * `helper_functions`: Folder containing multiple methods used for the project including: